Kirkman/Sports-Stats/readme.txt

 3. Recycle services or restart Synchronet for changes to take effect.

 ==========================================

 RELEASE NOTES:

+v0.7:
+* Developed an Synchronet Web v4-compatible Sports Stats .xjs app.
+Now your users can  check standings, scores, and schedules on your BBS website!
+* Switched to using js-date-format.js to format dates and times.
+I'm longer modifying Date.prototype!
+* Numerous little bug fixes for the ANSI version, which arose from development of the web version.
+* Because of the inclusion of js-date-format.js, as well as the new web app, I've changed the repo to mirror SBBS's folder structure in hopes that it will be clearer where all the pieces go.

 v0.6.3:
 * Added a new Python script to automate the renewal of XMLStats API token.